MartynMage/MythicNames/README.md

 ## What's in here

 - `index.html` — the whole app.
 One file, vanilla JS, no build step.
 Yes, really.
-- `generators/` — standalone pages for each race (elf, dwarf, orc, tiefling, and so on)
+- `generators/` — 27 standalone generators: races, creatures, places, factions, and magic items
-- `blog/` — articles on fantasy naming
+- `blog/` — 21 articles on fantasy naming
 - `styles.css` — shared styles for the generator and blog pages
 - `consent.js` / `sw.js` — cookie banner and the service worker that makes the site work offline
 - `functions/api/geo.js` — Cloudflare Pages Function; tells the browser whether the visitor needs a cookie banner
-- `tools/generate-sitemaps.js` — rebuilds the sitemaps; run it after adding pages
+- `tools/` — the two build scripts (see Deploying)

+`sitemap.html` and the 404 page's suggestion list are both generated, so don't hand-edit the bits between the `AUTO:` markers — they get overwritten.

 ## Running it locally